rsumner31/Goldeneye-Revenge/README.md

 The game has controller support using XINPUT and should work with most controllers, but I only tested with an XBOX 360 controller.

-Because I suck at moddeling, the models used were downloaded for misc websites which were then manipulated a little to do what I needed them to.
+Because I suck at modelling, the models used were downloaded for misc websites which were then manipulated a little to do what I needed them to.

-Collision detection was the hardest part about the game, as I didnt fully understand how to interact with the maps, I left it out.
+Collision detection was the hardest part about the game, as I didn't fully understand how to interact with the maps, I left it out.

 ##Sound
 It was surprisingly hard to find a good sound library, so I ended up using OpenAL (which absolutely sucks) and so the game will most likely have no sound.

 ##Playing
 The repository has a folder called "game" which contains the executable to play the game.
-You can't really do much so dont get too excited.
+You can't really do much so don't get too excited.

 ##Screenshots
 [![][1]][8]